-And finally what if we assembled six learners in a team, where they could interact, share ideas and have rich discussions around topics relevant to the nonprofit industry, effecting their organizations?
+And finally what if we assembled six learners in a team, where they could interact, share ideas, and have rich discussions around topics relevant to the nonprofit industry, affecting their organizations?

-The incubator is a twelve month program, covering fifteen different nonprofits business topics.
-Learners start with an assessment on their influence style and on their organizations health.
-From these assessments the coach will develop leadership learning opportunities and will define with the learner their long term project.
+The incubator is a twelve-month program, covering fifteen different nonprofits business topics.
+Learners start with an assessment of their influence style and on their organization’s health.
+From these assessments, the coach will develop leadership learning opportunities and will define with the learner their long-term project.
 The Learner receives an online workspace that has the best of curated educational materials, tools, and templates, along with a resource library of additional information and downloadables.
 Learners are assembled with five other executives, for teams of six, who meet once per month online to discuss general nonprofit topics of interest.
-They also hold each other accountable for the progress and completion of their long term projects.
-The program culminates with a review of real time outcomes acheived, completion of the long term project, and a new network of colleagues and support members to continue the growth and sustainability acheived.
+They also hold each other accountable for the progress and completion of their long-term projects.
+The program culminates with a review of real-time outcomes achieved, completion of the long-term project, and a new network of colleagues and support members to continue the growth and sustainability achieved.

 Early feedback was overwhelmingly rejoiceful!
 Yes, rejoiceful, lol!
 Brilliant was one word used, Something I can really rely on for change in my organization was another phrase heard often.